hafsaeskiyurt/delivery-person-burnout-prediction/README.md

 ### ⚠️ The Human Cost of Logistics: The Efficiency Paradox

 In the relentless race for **"faster"** and **"cheaper,"** the global delivery market has stumbled into a dangerous **Efficiency Paradox**.
-While modern algorithms are masterfully optimized to shave off milliseconds and cents, they remain fundamentally "human-blind," *treating riders as static variables* rather than biological assets.
-This oversight has fueled a silent crisis: **a 70% to 100% annual turnover rate** that traps firms in a "revolving door" of recruitment, costing upwards of €5,000 per rider in lost productivity and training.
+While modern algorithms are masterfully optimized to shave off milliseconds and cents, they remain fundamentally "human-blind," *treating riders as static variables* rather than human workers with physiological limits.
+This oversight has fueled an under-addressed operational challenge: **a 70% to 100% annual turnover rate** that traps firms in a "revolving door" of recruitment, costing upwards of €5,000 per rider in lost productivity and training.
 Beyond the financial drain, the psychological toll is immense, **with 63% of riders reporting high distress**.
-When a system ignores the cumulative mental fatigue of its workforce, it doesn't just lose money—it inadvertently forces its most efficient people into a "death spiral" of burnout, ultimately destabilizing the entire supply chain and tripling the risk of operational accidents.
+When a system ignores the cumulative mental fatigue of its workforce, it doesn't just lose money—it inadvertently forces its most efficient people into a cumulative burnout risk cycle.

 📍 This project is an AI-driven Decision Support System (DSS) designed to combat rider burnout and high labor turnover rates in the logistics sector.
 By integrating Machine Learning with industrial engineering principles, the system ensures sustainable delivery operations by prioritizing human resources.